exercism/javascript/concepts/objects/about.md

 // => [ [ 'name', 'Ali' ], [ 'age', 65 ] ]
 ```

+## Truly Empty Object

 You might have noticed that an empty object in JavaScript is not completely empty.
 For example it contains the `hasOwnProperty` method and other methods like `toString`.
 Usually that does not cause any problems but if you ever need to create a truly empty object use a [null object][mdn-null-object] that can be created via `Object.create(null)`.

-TODO switch

 [mdn-identifier]: https://developer.mozilla.org/en-US/docs/Glossary/Identifier
 [mdn-shorthand-notation]: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Object_initializer#new_notations_in_ecmascript_2015